 Building the Next Generation of Leaders

-Launching in fall 2021, the Advance Scholars Program will produce the next generation of legal leaders.
-In furtherance of ASU’s Charter, the Advance Scholars Program seeks to foster an inclusive community in the College of Law, particularly for first-generation students, students of color, and students who have overcome adversity.
-This year-long program hopes to bring together a cohort of students with diverse backgrounds who can offer different perspectives—racial, ethnic, cultural, religious, gender, sexual orientation, gender identity and expression, disability, socioeconomic, and geographic diversity.
+ASU Law’s Advance Program will produce the next generation of legal leaders.
+In furtherance of ASU’s Charter, the Advance Program seeks to foster an inclusive community in the College of Law, particularly for first-generation students, students of color, and students who have overcome adversity.
+This year-long program brings together a cohort of students with diverse backgrounds who can offer different perspectives—racial, ethnic, cultural, religious, gender, sexual orientation, gender identity and expression, disability, socioeconomic, and geographic diversity.

-Admitted students selected for the program will participate in a three-day, pre-orientation workshop focused on law school success strategies, networking and leadership skills.
-The workshop also will provide Advance Scholars early opportunities to interact with ASU Law faculty and staff, current students, ASU Law alumni and members of the Arizona legal community, all of whom will work with the scholars to grow as lawyers and future leaders.
-The program continues throughout the students’ first year of law school, offering events and programming open only to the Advance Scholars cohort.
-In their second or third year of law school, the Advance Scholars will be offered a trip to ASU’s Los Angeles or Washington, D.C. campus.
+Admitted students selected for the program will participate in a three-day, pre-orientation workshop focused on law school success strategies.
+The workshop also will provide Advance students with early opportunities to interact with ASU Law faculty and staff, current students, ASU Law alumni, and members of the Arizona legal community.
+The program continues throughout the students’ first year of law school, offering events and programming open only to the Advance cohort.

-Each Advance Scholar will also be paired with an attorney and a 2L/3L student mentor.
-This network from within the law school community and beyond it are firmly committed to helping our students realize their professional goals.
+Each Advance Program participant will also be paired with an attorney mentor and a 2L/3L student mentor.
+This network from within the law school community and beyond are firmly committed to helping our students realize their professional goals.

 The program provides participants with the following:

 - $500 stipend to cover travel expenses